kjspring/dsc-phase-1-project-v2-4/README.md

-# Microsoft Movie Studio New Movie Production Recommendation
+# Microsoft Movie Studio Production Recommendations

 ## Overview

-## Objective - Business Problem
+In 2021, digital, theatrical, and physical sales of movies were $136.5 billion globally and $36.8 billion in the United States.
+Digital sales account for 80% of revenue, theatrical sales are 12%, and physical media is the remaining 8%.

-Microsoft is creating a new movie studio and wants to know what types of movies they should create.
+Microsoft is creating a new movie studio and wants to know what types of movies they should create to tap into this industry.
 This project will explore what types of movies are currently doing the best at the box office and recommend what types of movies Microsoft should create.

+## Objective - Business Questions

-* What movie genres should Microsoft Movie Stuios focus on?
+* What movie genres should Microsoft Movie Studios focus on?
 * When should these movies be released?
-* How much should be budgeted for produciton of each movie?
+* How much should be budgeted for the production of each movie?

 ## Deliverables
 * [Presentation:  Genre, Release Time, and Budget for Microsoft Movie Studio](https://docs.google.com/presentation/d/1FRCtFUkY__pndP7pPa4Z1vMWZ-83tGATsAjRPp5Ye9U/edit?usp=sharing)